[Libav-user] DV50 to M2V Artefacts (Color Ranges)

 gcs584 at yahoo.com

 1. The color characteristics of the DV's AVCodecContext and AVFrame are not explicitly set; they are all 'not specified'.
-I tried a MPEG clip from the same set of test clips and the same result.
+I fear I may be using the wrong color ranges.
+Is the 'not specified' in the data structures expected?
 Is that common for the other decoders too?
 Is this considered a bug?
-If they're not set, should I explicitly set the values?
+I've tried explicitly setting these properties in the AVFrame to the M2V encoder, but I may be using incorrect values.
+Nonetheless, I suspect the source clip is BT.601 625.

 More information about the Libav-user